thaolt/rebal/README.md

 sarena
 ===

-Simple arena allocator with Red-Black balanced free tree.
-I use it mainly in my WASM modules.
+A simple arena allocator with a Red-Black balanced free tree.
+Primarily designed for use in WebAssembly (WASM) modules.

 Features:
  * No external heap allocation inside allocator